-- \ Except that any building with a gross floor area greater than 500 m per retail outlet shall be a limited discretionary activity. - \\ Except that one independent retail food outlet of less than 500m2 is allowed. - \\\ Except that Visitor Accommodation north of the 600 m line shown on the structure plan is discretionary.
-Except that those activities are prohibited activities where they occur within the Outer Control Boundary as shown on the Structure Plan.
+- Except that any building with a gross floor area greater than 500 m2 per retail outlet shall be a limited discretionary activity. - Except that one independent retail food outlet of less than 500m2 is allowed. - Except that Visitor Accommodation north of the 600 m line shown on the structure plan is discretionary.